DoctorMcKay/node-crypto/README.md

 The `key` may be interpreted differently depending on the cipher.

-- `AES256CTR` - The key is hashed with SHA256 and the binary hash is used as the key
+- `AES256CTRWithHMAC` - The key is hashed with SHA256 and the binary hash is used as the key
-- `AES256CTRWithHMAC` - Same as above

 ### decrypt(key, data[, expectAuthentication])
 - `key` - Either a string or a `Buffer` containing your encryption key (should match what was given to encrypt())